SchriderLab/TreeSeqPopGenInference/README.md

 ## Evaluation / testing

-### GCN
+### GCN (regression)

-Here we evaluate our trained weights for predicting recombination for the valiation set:
+Here we evaluate our trained weights for predicting recombination for the valiation set.
+The following script writes the ground truth and predicted values to an NPZ (a file that can be loaded with https://numpy.org/doc/stable/reference/generated/numpy.load.html) with keys `y` and `y_pred` respectively:

 ```
 python3 src/viz/eval_gcn_regression.py --weights test_recom_training/best.weights --ifile recom_combined_val.hdf5 --means recom_means.npz --y_ix 1 --n_classes 1 --ofile gcn_results_recom.npz